streamnative/apache-pulsar-grafana-dashboard/gettingStarted.md

 1. Download a Prometheus image at [Docker Hub](https://hub.docker.com/r/prom/prometheus), and install it.
 2. Generate a Prometheus config file.
 You can generate the config file with the following two options:

-- Copy the [prometheus/standalone.yml.template](prometheus/standalone.yml.template) template file to the `tmp` directory, rename it as `standalone.prometheus.yml`, and replace `{{ STANDALONE_HOST }}` with IP address of the machine running pulsar standalone.
+- Copy the [prometheus/standalone.yml.template](prometheus/standalone.yml.template) template file to the `tmp` directory, rename it as `standalone.prometheus.yml`, and replace `{{ STANDALONE_HOST }}` with IP address of the machine running Pulsar standalone.
 - Install [j2cli](https://github.com/kolypto/j2cli). j2cli is a command-line tool for templating [Jinja2](http://jinja.pocoo.org/docs/) template files.
 You can use j2cli to generate a Prometheus config file from the standalone template.

 ```bash
 $ STANDALONE_HOST="$(ifconfig | grep "inet " | grep -v 127.0.0.1 | awk '{ print $2 }')" j2 prometheus/standalone.yml.template > /tmp/standalone.prometheus.yml
 ```

-3. Run Prometheus with the generated prometheus config file.
+3. Run Prometheus with the generated Prometheus config file.

 ```bash
 docker run -p 9090:9090 -v /tmp/standalone.prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus